How to back up my Mac and get the 3-2-1 data protection punch

 Other languages available: Deutsch Français 日本語

-This article will explore the different approaches to MacBook backup and solutions for protecting critical data from potential data-loss threats.
+This article explores the different approaches to MacBook backup and solutions for protecting critical data from potential data-loss threats.

 Acronis